cyberbiont/vscode-sidenotes/README.md

 ### You need language support

-Comment toggling won't work if you don't have kanguage support installed and enabled for this kind of files (because obviously otherwise it will not know what syntax of comments to use).
+Comment toggling won't work if you don't have language support installed and enabled for this kind of files (because otherwise it will not know what syntax of comments to use).

 ### Manually moving / cutting / copying markers